HDeDeDe/HealthComponentAPI/README.md

 - Enable Eclipse Heal Reduction: Cuts healing in half as if you were on Eclipse 5 or higher.
 Does not count the run as Eclipse 5 or higher on its own.
 Does not apply if the character is not on the player team.
 - Damage Coyote Timer: The grace period in between damage frames.
 This is the only value HealthComponent.TakeDamageProcess reads.
 - Crit Heal: Unused in the base game, the multiplier for critical heals.
-- TOTAL Heal Amount: The final healing value after all healing calculations but before it's applied.
+- Final Heal Amount: The final healing value after all healing calculations but before it's applied.
 - Instated like this: `MyDelegate(HealthComponent sender, HealEventArgs args)`

 That's it.